5l1v3r1/banktime/README.md

+# banktime
-# banktime : A golang library for working with US Federal Reserve Banks days of payment processing
+A golang library for working with US Federal Reserve Banks days of payment processing

 - All times will be converted to Eastern Time (America/New_York)
 - If a holiday falls on a sunday the following monday is an observed holiday
 - Add banking days skips holidays, weekends, and observed days

-Project is based on the excellent calendar library by
+Project is based on the excellent calendar library by @rickar

 ```text
 go get "github.com/rickar/cal"
 ```